-During the event experts from Casimir Pulaski Foundation presented a report entitled “Making crisis simulation matter”.
-Furthermore, participants from Hungary and Ukraine laid out the framework of communication during emergency crises in their respective countries, as well as the platform for communication among experts in an event of energy crisis and issues of information policy were all discussed on the meeting.
+During the event, experts from the Casimir Pulaski Foundation presented a report entitled “Making crisis simulation matter”.
+Furthermore, participants from Hungary and Ukraine introduced the framework of communication and a platform for communication among experts in the event of energy crisis in their states.

 Dr. Sergiy Korsunsky, Ambassador, Director of Hennadii Udovenko Diplomatic Academy of Ukraine delivered the introductory remarks.
-Dr. Korsunsky noted that “V4 countries and Ukraine share common interests in the field of security of natural gas supply and transit of Russian gas to European consumers.
-Therefore, it is important to develop strategic communication between above-mentioned states, to strengthen the trust between actors and improve coordination and planning of their energy policies, including in the field of crisis management”.
+Dr. Korsunsky noted that “V4 countries and Ukraine share common interests in the field of security of the supply of natural gas and the transit of Russian gas to European customers.
+Therefore, it is important to develop strategic communication between the afore-mentioned states to strengthen the trust between actors and improve the coordination and planning of their energy policies including those in the field of crisis management”.

-Vitalii Martyniuk, expert from Center for Global Studies Strategy XXI, stressed “the necessity to focus on the regional dimension of the simulation within the project and proposed to divide the participants into three groups: governmental representatives, business, non-governmental actors.
-In this way a region wide (V4+UA) energy crisis communication can be tested”.
+Vitalii Martyniuk, expert from the Center for Global Studies Strategy XXI, stressed “the necessity to focus on the regional dimension of the simulation within the project and proposed to divide the participants into three groups: governmental representatives, business, and non-governmental actors.
+This way, a region wide (V4+UA) energy crisis communication can be tested”.

-Dr. Alexander Duleba, Director of the Slovak Foreign Policy Association stressed that “V4 – Ukraine cooperation in the field of energy should go beyond security of supply agenda, and look for gradual creation of regional gas and electricity markets.
-In institutional terms, it should go beyond governmental structures and involve regulatory authorities, key business actors (national TSOs, national distribution and retailer companies), and last but not least civil society and independent expert communities.
-It should also include exchange of best practices when it comes to communication and cooperation between government – business – NGO actors on both national and regional level”.
+Dr. Alexander Duleba, Director of the Slovak Foreign Policy Association, stressed that “V4 – Ukraine cooperation in the field of energy should go beyond the security of supply chain agenda and look for gradual creation of regional gas and electricity markets.
+In institutional terms, it should go beyond governmental structures and involve regulatory authorities, key business actors (national TSOs, national distribution and retailer companies), and, last but not least, civil society and independent expert communities.
+It should also include exchange of the best practices in communication field and in regard to the cooperation between government – business – NGO actors on both national and regional level”.